Welcome to the Centre for Huntington Disease

 The CHD is organized into four pillars: Predictive Testing, Clinical Research, Medicine, and the Huntington Society of Canada (HSC) BC HD Resource Centre.
 The highly integrated, multi-disciplinary team provides world-class service to families impacted by Huntington disease.
 The team provides comprehensive specialist care to patients and families, leadership and involvement in clinical research trials, and access to and liaison with social and community services for patients and families.

 The team includes: two medical geneticists (Drs.
 Michael Hayden and Paul Goldberg); two neurologists (Drs.
 Blair Leavitt and Lynn Raymond); two psychiatrists (Drs.
-Andrew Howard and Ashok Krishnamoorthy); a genetic counselor (Susan Creighton); and our BC HD Resource Director and social worker (Antoine Coulombe).
+Andrew Howard and Ashok Krishnamoorthy); a genetic counselor (Emily Alderman); and our BC HD Resource Director and social worker (Antoine Coulombe).
 Patients and their family member(s) meet with team members and, in turn, the team works together with the family physician to provide the best care possible.
 Additionally, patients are assessed for entry into clinical research trials.
 Over 500 families have been evaluated and served in the twenty five years since the HD Predictive Testing and Medical Clinics have been operating.